One-shot Conditional Sampling: MMD meets Nearest Neighbors: Additional Experiments

 \section{Additional Experiments}

-In this section, we present full details about the experiments from Section \ref{sec:experiments} and additional experiments to depict the usefulness of our approach \modelname{CGMMD} across varied tasks.
-In all of the experiments, we take $\sfK$ to be the Gaussian kernel, and use the AdamW optimizer with default parameters.
+In this section, we present full details about the experiments from Section \ref{sec:experiments} and additional experiments to depict usefulness of our approach \modelname{CGMMD} across varied tasks.
+In all of the experiments, unless otherwise stated we take $\sfK$ to be the Gaussian kernel, and use the AdamW optimizer with default parameters.